Team01-2/ICT2101-2201-Team-Project/README.md

 ![](https://github.com/Team01-2/ICT2101-2201-Team-Project/blob/main/wiki_images/ICT2101_P1-2_WhiteboxTesting.gif)

+Or view this at https://drive.google.com/file/d/15bIUUUl_7MFW9nE8cq0G4d9ymnI1s2p1/view?usp=sharing

-# How statistics are generated
+## How statistics are generated
- ## The test cases were ran and automated with the help of unittest library provided.
+ The test cases were ran and automated with the help of unittest library provided.
 This library is included at the top of the test files and functions are tested by making use of the assert function provided.
 The team also ensured a complete coverage by asserting the different possible paths in the functions tested.
 As for generation of coverage statistics, we have make use of the coverage library that was installed.

-# Test cases
+## Test cases
- ## List of Test Cases (Total 9 test cases)
+ List of Test Cases (Total 9 test cases)
   - test_saveMap
   - test_loadMap
   - test_deleteMap